techidaily/site-games-able/source/_posts/combatting-absentee-gps-on-pokemon-adventure-paths.md

 ## Why Can't Pokémon GO Find My Location?

- Pokémon GO is one of the most popular picks of all the[Pokémon companion apps](https://www.makeuseof.com/best-pokemon-companion-apps/) out there.
+ Pokémon GO is one of the most popular picks of all the [Pokémon companion apps](https://www.makeuseof.com/best-pokemon-companion-apps/) out there.
 And like anything else, it can be frustrating when it's not working properly.
 Thankfully, there are a few tricks you can use to kick the app back into action.

  There are several reasons why your phone may be unable to find your location.
 Here are the most common reasons: